TelemetryHarbor/harbor-docs/docs/integrations/apple-health.md

 ````

 ⚠️ If you run **multiple duplicated shortcuts**, make sure to leave a time gap between them.
-Running several at the same time may exceed your Telemetry Harbor plan’s rate limits.
+Running several at the same time may exceed your Harbor Scale plan’s rate limits.

 ### Automation Setup Steps